Few lines, no waits: So many voted early in D.C. area that Election Day so far has been a breeze

 “God,” said voting station volunteer Andrew D’Abbraccio, mostly to himself, rubbing his arms to stay warm outside a Northern Virginia polling precinct early in the morning.
 “I’ve never seen it this empty in a presidential election.”

-In Maryland, DeLayfette Burnside, 25, strolled into Patauxent Valley Middle School in Howard County wearing a red hoodie, black sweatpants and a white K95 mask to cast his first vote ever.
+In Maryland, DeLayfette Burnside, 25, strolled into Patuxent Valley Middle School in Howard County wearing a red hoodie, black sweatpants and a white KN95 mask to cast his first vote ever.
 There were no lines, and Burnside wanted the experience of seeing his ballot counted.
 He said he didn’t trust mailing in his ballot or placing it in a drop box.

 “I felt like anybody could take it and switch it up,” Burnside said.
 “I wanted to be sure.”

-At Spring Hill Recreation Center in McLean, Anthony Baca, 25, breezed through the voting process and called it “weirdly quick for how much drama” lead up to the election.
+At Spring Hill Recreation Center in McLean, Andrew Baca, 25, breezed through the voting process and called it “weirdly quick for how much drama” led up to the election.

 The coronavirus pandemic and new early voting laws in Virginia prompted an unprecedented shift toward casting ballots early, which has also created widespread uncertainty about when all those early ballots may be counted.